 For the DAC, relative accuracy, or integral nonlinearity (INL), is a measure of the maximum deviation in LSBs from a straight line passing through the endpoints of the DAC transfer function.
-Figure 6 shows a plot of typical INL vs. code.
+Figure 5, Figure 7, and Figure 9 show plots of typical INL vs. code.